haghard/docker-compose-akka-cluster/README.md

 ### The project shows how to run akka cluster using `docker-compose`.

+##  Ideas

+We have shards: alpha, betta or gamma
+Each node starts knowing what shard it belong to (alpha, betta or gamma).

+The docker-compose2.yml by default runs
+ * 2 replicas for alpha
+ * 1 replica for betta
+ * 1 replica for gamma

+Later you can scale up and down the number of replicas for these shards.
+All replicas that have the same shard name should be responsible to the same range of keys and should have independent replicators on it.

 #### A sequence of docker commands ####

   * First of all we need to export these env vars